Signed in as:

 This isn’t a place for more doing.

 It’s not here to optimise your time, sharpen your edge, or fix what was never broken.
+It’s a space for resting in what’s already here and embracing the emotional architecture of our experiences.

 Myth and Mastery offers relief and quiet recognition that you’re not alone in what you notice.
+That someone else saw it too.
+That maybe, just maybe, it matters.
+Through storytelling, I connect our narratives and understand our shared journey.

-We use cookies to analyze website traffic and optimize your website experience.
-By accepting our use of cookies, your data will be aggregated with all other user data.
+I use cookies to analyse website traffic and optimise your website experience.
+By accepting my use of cookies, your data will be aggregated with all other user data.